 Heat activities help kids conceptualize thermal energy.
-With a few everyday objects, you can help your students understand about conduction, convection, radiation, and much more!
+With a few everyday objects, you can help your students understand conduction, convection, radiation, and more!

 Our favorite fourth grade teacher sighed deeply.
 “Other physical science activities were relatively easy.
 How can we teach heat in the classroom?” she asked her teammate, Mr. Frank.